-The Case for A Written Constitution
+The Case for a Written Constitution

-This article is an attempt to explain why there has been very little discourse and open public disagreement about the relationship with the European Union, the other 27 members on the one hand and the country of Denmark on the other.
+In the following article I seek to explain why there has been very little discourse and open public disagreement about the relationship with the European Union, the other 27 members on the one hand and the country of Denmark on the other.
 Comparing this to what is now a full blown constitutional crisis within the UK.
 This despite Denmark sharing many of the reservations the British have about the EU, its institutions and the direction in which it is travelling.